 The World of Coca-Cola, or World of Coke as most people call it, is one of the most popular attractions in Atlanta.
-Ask kids what they like best at the Coca-Cola museum and most will say the tasting room where they can sample Coke from all over the world and drink as much as they can stand.
+Ask kids what they like best at the Coca-Cola museum and most will say the tasting room where they can sample Coke from all over the world.

 I’m a huge history buff and Mad Men fan, so the development of the advertising is quite interesting to me.
-It’s fun to all the places where you can find the Coca-Cola logo.
+It’s fun to see all the places where you can find the Coca-Cola logo.
 Coke pioneered the use of celebrities in advertising, coupons, premium items and even sports marketing.
-Coca-Cola has been an Olympic sponsor since the 20’s.
-You can even watch some of the best Coke television ads at the Coke Museum.
+Don’t miss a stop in Milestones of Refreshment (for the history) or the Pop Culture Gallery (for the ads!)

 The company set up bottling plants around the world during WWII so soldiers could have a little taste of home.
 In the process, those men became ambassadors for the product internationally and when the war was over, the bottling plants stayed.
 Guests can view the modern bottling process in the Coke museum.